makrai/notes/pustejovsky91-synt-event-struct.md

   * lexical conceptual structure (LCS, Jackendoff 1983; Rappaport & Levin, 1988)
   * we posit event structures associated with predicates and their arguments
 * arg struct
-  * conventional: set of arguments and diacritics indicating how they are realiz
+  * conventional: set of arguments and diacritics indicating how they realize
   * Some authors: a structured representation with prominence relations
 * events (eg whether a sentence denotes an activity, a state, etc)
   * conventional: a single, existentially quantified event variable for sentencs (Higginbotham, 1985; Parsons, 1985)
-  * There are many who still argue that events are not a necessary type (Cresswell, 1985)
+  * Cresswell (1985): events are not a necessary type
   * we: grammatical phenomena make reference to the internal structure of events
     * subeventual analysis for predicates is able to systematically capture these effects